ga-curriculum/seb-pre-work-version-control-with-git/README.md

 <h1 class="slide-header">Saving Your Changes with a Commit</h1>

-Once your changes are staged and you’re ready to save this version of your project, it’s time to commit.
+Once your changes are staged and you’re ready to save this version of your project, it’s time to **commit**.

 💻 **In your terminal, type:**